How does Marijuana Affect the Lungs?

 Bronchitis

 This disease is caused by inflammation and swelling of the lungs.
-We must say that acute bronchitis with treatment can go away, while chronic bronchitis is persistent and may never go away.
+It is one of the conditions often discussed when examining how Marijuana Affect the Lungs.
+Acute bronchitis, with proper treatment, can go away, while chronic bronchitis is persistent and may never fully resolve.

 According to the American Lung Society, a person who uses cannabis in the long term can be affected by chronic bronchitis.
 People with this pathology can have difficult breathing because their lungs whistle and also because they cough uncontrollably.